Ready for your own card? Don’t ditch that guest card too quickly.

 “Think of those cards as stepping stones to go to apply for regular cards,” Sanford says.
 “You are using the good family credit to help you to that next level.”

-account(s) for a few months.
+3. Manage new account(s) for a few months.

 No, graduation preparation isn’t over just yet.
 Becoming credit independent is more than just having a good credit score.
 “I think the most important thing to consider is [have you] really learned how to manage credit in the time you’ve been an authorized user?”
 Henson says.